 There are legitimate organizations that offer unclaimed property finder services for a fee

 Many businesses, sometimes called finders or locators, offer to find legitimate lost property for owners and inform them of how to obtain it for a fee—usually a percentage of the total find.
-Some states limit the fee to 10 percent.
+Some states limit the maximum fee.

 Are finder organizations regulated?

 Many states require finders to register within the state or regulate business activity or licensing in some way.
 There may even be a public listing of regulated finders within the state.
 Be sure to check your state’s unclaimed property finder laws for information on finders practicing within your state.

 With the freedom of information act and other methods, finding unclaimed property owner information is relatively easy

 Third-party finders often use the states’ freedom of information acts to obtain owner information.
 Many states do not provide complete records to these firms to protect your privacy.

 Sometimes, the organization holding your unclaimed property (ex., bank, utilities company) will hire a third-party finder to locate you before the organization is required to turn the unclaimed property over to the state.

 Be cautious before signing contracts with third-party organizations